Everything You Need to Know About Protecting Your New House

 Set Up a Security System

 When it comes to security protection, you must leverage technology for optimal results.
 It’s a shame though that there are no security products in 62% of homes.
 Studies show that thieves prefer to break into houses that offer easy access.
 After all, the last thing they want to happen is to get caught and land in jail.
 Usually, burglars stay away from houses that are equipped with alarm systems and security cameras.
 They are afraid to trip the alarms which will alert the authorities.
-In the same token, they don’t want their faces to be visible on camera because they can be identified.
+By the same token, they don’t want their faces to be visible on camera because they can be identified.
 The clips shall also serve as solid evidence against their crime.

 Get to Know The Neighbors